kylestephens-labs/fund_signal/docs/additional_to_dos.md

 Extract the OpenAI client/payload parsing behind an interface so higher-level tests can swap in deterministic stubs without touching the main engine.
 Introduce a persistence-backed ScoreRepository (e.g., SQLModel) to warm API caches across processes once the in-memory implementation is no longer sufficient.

+## FS-D2-03: Scores Align With Intuition Regression Suite
+Needs Improvement / Follow-ups

+Online-mode scoring still lacks a corresponding regression guard; once prompt responses are stable we should add one alongside this fixture-based suite.
+Regression fixture format is parsed defensively now, but automated hash/version enforcement would further ensure changes remain intentional.

+Optimization Ideas

+Promote the new regression loader into a shared test utility so future regression suites (online mode, alternate models) can reuse it without re-importing from this file.

+Consider parameterizing the regression test via pytest.mark.parametrize to surface per-persona failures earlier while keeping ranking assertions as a final aggregate check.